Geography of Asia

-Geography of Asia reviews geographical concepts of classifying Asia, the central and eastern part of Eurasia, comprising approximately fifty countries.
+Geography of Asia reviews geographical concepts of classifying Asia, comprising 58 countries and territories.

 Geographical characteristics

 Boundary

-The land mass of Asia is not the sum of the land masses of each of its regions, which have been defined independently of the whole.
-For example, the borders of Central Asia and the Middle East depend on who is defining them and for what purpose.
-These varying definitions are not generally reflected in the map of Asia as a whole; for example, Egypt is typically included in the Middle East, but not in Asia, even though the Middle East is a division of Asia.
+The area of Asia is not the sum of the areas of each of its regions, which have been defined independently of the whole.
+For example, the borders of South Asia and West Asia depend on who is defining them and for what purpose.
+These varying definitions are not generally reflected in the map of Asia as a whole; for example, Egypt is typically included in the Middle East, but not in Asia, even though the bulk of the Middle East is in Asia.

-The demarcation between Asia and Africa is the isthmus of Suez and the Red Sea.
+The demarcation between Asia and Africa is the Suez Canal, the Gulf of Suez, the Red Sea, and the Bab-el-Mandeb.

 The border with Europe starts with the coast of the eastern Mediterranean, even though Turkey in the Near East extends partly into the Aegean Islands and includes Istanbul on the European side of the Bosphorus.
 On the north the boundary between the continents of Asia and Europe is commonly regarded as running through the Dardanelles, the Sea of Marmara, the Bosporus, the Black Sea, the Caucasus Mountains, the Caspian Sea, the Ural River to its source, and a long border generally following the eastern side of the Ural Mountains to the Kara Sea, Russia.
 The Arctic Ocean is the northern border.
 The Bering Straits divide Asia from North America.

 On the southeast of Asia are the Malay Peninsula (the limit of mainland Asia) and Indonesia ("Isles of India", the former East Indies), a vast nation among thousands of islands on the Sunda Shelf, large and small, inhabited and uninhabited.
 Australia nearby is a different continent.
 The Pacific islands northeast of Australia more remotely removed from Japan and Korea are Oceania rather than Asia.
 From Indonesia the border runs along the Indian Ocean to the Red Sea.
 Most of the islands in the Indian Ocean are Asian.